 Yes, depending on the grade-level and curriculum used by the student, books and other offline materials are an integral part of WVL programs.
 As a rule, there are more materials for students in the elementary grade levels and less for the high school courses.

-Yes, students may loan a laptop to use while attending WVL.
-In doing so, we require an annual $50 nonrefundable fee per student for our laptop protection plan coverage.
+Yes, students may borrow a WVL laptop to use while attending WVL.
+In doing so, we require an annual $50 nonrefundable student laptop fee per student, per school year for our laptop protection plan coverage.
 The laptops may only be used for online learning, virtual classes, and other school purposes; they are not for private use.
 Students must also comply with our Technology Acceptable Use Policy.

 WVL students have a safety net under them we call the Pyramid of Interventions.
 Students who do fall behind on their studies will be supported by a large team of WVL educators who will provide the support necessary to get the student back on track.
 WVL teachers see student success as the only option.